 “The court may in its discretion, before final order or judgment, set aside any default, and may on motion filed within 30 days after entry thereof set aside any final order or judgment upon any terms and conditions that shall be reasonable.”
 735 ILCS 5/1-1301(e)

-Judges threaten to default parties who don’t participate in cases after their appearance and responsive pleadings have been filed.
+Judges threaten to default parties who do not participate in cases after their appearance and responsive pleadings have been filed.
 But, judges can’t really do that.
 All that judges can do at that point is order a trial.
 A divorce trial without a defense is almost exactly like a default divorce anyways.

 What If I Never Served My Spouse?
 How Do I Get A Default Judgment of Divorce in Illinois?